MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case another purchase and/or reallocation can't be done in a timely manner.
 Customer shouldn't rely on credit extensions to cover repetitive overage.
 Repetitive overage must be managed with another purchase and/or reallocation.

-## Preview features

-AI Builder features that are in preview release status are free to use.
-You don't need to obtain a license to use AI Builder preview features.

 ## AI Builder licensing FAQ